pl3onasm/AADS/algorithms/dynamic-programming/rod-cutting/README.md

 A slightly different way of formulating the same idea is to define the revenue $r_n$ as the maximum revenue obtainable from a rod of length $n$, and to express the relationship between $r_n$ and $p_n$ as follows:

 $$
-{\color{mediumpurple}\boxed{\color{rosybrown}\space r_n = \max \lbrace p_i + r_{n-i} : 1 \leq i \leq n \rbrace \space}}
+{\color{mediumpurple}\huge\boxed{\color{rosybrown}\normalsize \space r_n = \max \lbrace p_i + r_{n-i} : 1 \leq i \leq n \rbrace \space}}
 $$

 We simply try all possible combinations of an uncut piece of length $i$ and the recursive solution to the problem for the remaining piece of length $n-i$.
 The maximum revenue is then the maximum of all these combinations.

 ## ${\color{darkseagreen}\text{Brute force}}$

 The brute force way of working out the above idea is to use a recursive approach that finds the maximum revenue by just trying all possible values for $i$ and keeping track of the maximum revenue found.
 Of course, this approach is very inefficient, since it completely ignores the fact that the same subproblem of finding the optimal cuts for a particular rod length is sure to be encountered multiple times during the recursive calls and is thus recomputed over and over again.

 The running time of this approach is in $\mathcal{O}(2^n)$, and it is easy to see why: each possible solution is a permutation of cut decisions, and there are $2^{n-1}$ such permutations, all of which need to be checked.

 Implementation: [Naive recursive solution](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/rod-cutting/cut-rod1.c)